Tools of Characterization

-London makes extensive use of physical descriptions to make clear the transformations Buck has undergone.
-We are frequently told of Buck’s size, his strength, his muscles, and his body’s hardness.
+London makes extensive use of physical descriptions to make clear what a transformation Buck undergoes.
+We're frequently told of Buck’s size, his strength, his muscles, and his body’s hardness.
 This, of course, reflects the other, non-physical changes Buck has undergone in adapting to the wilderness, which makes it a good tool of characterization.

-The man in the red sweater is defined by his actions—beating Buck means he is a cruel man.
+The man in the red sweater is defined by his actions—beating Buck means he's a cruel man.
 Thornton, of course, comes into the picture by saving Buck’s life; he is a man of compassion.
 Spitz, of course, is also defined by his actions (stealing, fighting) and therefore painted as a cruel dog.